Thursday, 2 February 2017

 It's so much more than what others may be able to simply identify (physically, mentally & spiritually) themselves.

-My two ischemic strokes meant I experienced/suffered 5 of these particular difficulties (+ some of my two strokes' effects are not listed above) - at just 26 years of age and prior to actual ABIs, I actually had a low-risk-of-stroke status (#lowcholesterol #healthybloodpressure #perfectanatomy #nonsmoker #healthyheart)!
+Twenty-Twelve's two ischaemic strokes meant I experienced/suffered five of these particular difficulties (+ some of the two strokes' effects I experienced are not listed above) - at just 26 years of age and prior to actual ABIs, I actually had a low-risk-of-stroke status (#lowcholesterol #healthybloodpressure #perfectanatomy #nonsmoker #healthyheart)!

-To better grasp life as a young two-time stroke survivor, imagine the surreal, yet in fact incredibly real, feeling of waking up one otherwise quiet morning off work (after a tame night spent at a friend's place + during the half-term week-long break from work) - whilst in your prime years of life - with a broad + confronting range of restricting difficulties & disabilities now a constant part of your life from here on in that aggressively affects every aspect of living a worthwhile life.
+To better grasp life as a young two-time stroke survivor, imagine the surreal, yet-in-fact-incredibly-real, feeling of waking up one otherwise quiet morning off work (after a tame night spent at a friend's place + during the half-term week-long break from work) whilst in your prime years of life with a broad + confronting range of restricting difficulties & disabilities now a constant part of your life from here on in that aggressively affect every aspect of again living a worthwhile life.

 It's what chilling nightmares are made of.